cgiampalmo/twilio_android/.github/ISSUE_TEMPLATE.md

 #### Debug output

 Please post the output of adb logcat.
-The log should begin with the start of Conversations and include all the steps it takes to reproduce the problem.
+The log should begin with the start of Glacier and include all the steps it takes to reproduce the problem.

 ````
-adb logcat -s conversations
+adb logcat -s glacier
 ````